caohe/search-ads-system/README.md

 ## Features
 - Ad server receives query from UI, performs query understanding.
 - AdSelector sends queries to index servers through gRPC to retrieve level 0 Ads.
-- Index server gets a list of Ads candidates from cache by query terms, and calculates relevance score of each Ads, return the level 0 Ads with relevance score larger than a threshold.
+- Index server gets a list of Ad candidates from cache by query terms, and calculates relevance score of each Ad, returns the level 0 Ads with relevance score larger than a threshold.
-- AdRanker ranks ads by relevance score, pClick and bid price, return level 1 ads.
+- AdRanker ranks Ads by relevance score, pClick and bid price, returns level 1 Ads.
-- AdFilter selects top K ads from level 1 ads.
+- AdFilter selects top K ads from level 1 Ads.
-- AdCampaignManger picks one ad per campaignId from top K ads.
+- AdCampaignManger picks one Ad per campaignId from top K ads.
-- AdPricing sets cost-per-click of each ads.
+- AdPricing sets cost-per-click for each Ad.
-- AdCampaignManager choose final ads and deduct budget for each campaign.
+- AdCampaignManager choose final Ads and deducts budget for each campaign.
 - Ad server returns the final list to UI.
 - Online query rewrite
     - For each query received, web server looks for rewritten queries in key value store.
-    - If found, use the rewritten queries to retrieve more matching ads.
+    - If found, use the rewritten queries to retrieve more matching Ads.
-    - If not found, look up synonym table for each query term and construct rewritten query online, then send to ads selector.
+    - If not found, look up synonym table for each query term and construct rewritten query online, then send to Ads selector.
 - For example:
     ```bash
     query = "body care"